Thinking of trading penny stocks? You can lose a lot of money. Here's why that's risky!

 You can generally buy microcaps through any reputable stock broker, though you'll likely have to sign a disclaimer that you understand the risk of smallcap trading.
 In shadier corners of the Internet, you can find businesses which purport to specialize in these trades, but trust may be an issue.
 Any reputable stock broker will have to run you through several pieces of paperwork to ensure that you understand the risks of this type of investing.

-Before you hit the buy button on your penny stock trade, keep in mind several risks!
+Before you hit the buy button on your amazing bargain trade, keep in mind several risks!

 Turning around a troubled company takes time.
-You have to be patient.
 Good returns are rare, and they're smaller than you might think.
 Turning a company losing millions of dollars a year into a company making millions is a lot of work!